A Census of Double-Peaked Lyman-alpha Emitters in MAGPI: Classification, Global Characteristics, and Spatially Resolved Properties: Discussions

 \subsection{Global spectroscopic properties and $N_{\mathrm{HI}}$ dependence}

 Radiative transfer modeling of \lya\ emission, using both simplified shell geometries and more complex clumpy configurations, has successfully reproduced observed correlations between spectral features and physical model parameters.
-For instance, a strong correlation has been found between the separation of the \lya\ peaks and $N_{\mathrm{HI}}$ in the ISM and CGM of galaxies \citep[see,][]{Verhamme15, Verhamme18, Li22}.
-A lower $N_{\mathrm{HI}}$ allows \lya\ photons to escape with fewer scatterings, leading to a smaller peak separation.
-Additionally, the strength of the blue peak tends to decrease with increasing shell velocity \citep[e.g.,][]{Verhamme15, Li22, Erb23}.
+For example, a strong correlation has been found between the separation of the \lya\ peaks and $N_{\mathrm{HI}}$ in the ISM and CGM of galaxies \citep[see][]{Verhamme15, Verhamme18, Li22}.
+A lower $N_{\mathrm{HI}}$ allows \lya\ photons to escape with fewer scatterings, resulting in narrower lines and leading to a smaller peak separation.

-Furthermore, as discussed in \S~\ref{4.2.4}, the $N_{\mathrm{HI}}$ in the ISM and CGM primarily influences the escape of the red \lya\ peak.
-A lower $N_{\mathrm{HI}}$ allows red \lya\ photons to escape with less scattering, resulting in narrower lines and smaller peak separations.
 Conversely, at very high redshifts ($z > 6$), LAEs within larger ionised bubbles exhibit broader red peaks \citep[e.g.,][]{Mukherjee24}.
+Additionally, the removal of neutral gas at zero velocity due to early photoionisation facilitates the escape of \lya\ photons on the blue side \citep{Hayes23}.
+On the other hand, the strength of the blue peak tends to decrease with increasing shell outflow velocity \citep[e.g.,][]{Verhamme15, Li22, Erb23}.

 The IGM predominantly absorbs the blue peak, diminishing its line flux, while the red peak is shifted out of the resonance frequency.
 Stacked \lya\ spectra reveal a decreasing fraction of blue-side flux with increasing redshift \citep{Hayes21, Kramarenko24}, making double-peaked structures challenging to observe at high redshifts \citep{MG20}.
 Consequently, the number of double-peaked LAEs decreases rapidly with redshift (see Figure~\ref{fig:hist}), as the increasingly neutral IGM attenuates the blue peak, leading to single-peak detections.
 Ionised bubbles around high-redshift LAEs may allow blue peaks with small separations to shift out of resonance before encountering the IGM.
 Therefore, we observe minimal redshift effects on $\mathrm{FWHM}_{\mathrm{blue}}$. \citet{Kerutt22} suggest that smaller peak separations correspond to smaller ionised bubbles necessary for the blue bump to shift sufficiently to survive IGM attenuation.
 More realistic radiative transfer models are required to further constrain these properties.